Top 10 Pharma ERP Systems In 2023

 Strengths:

-• Deep ERP Capabilities for Large Pharma Companies.
-Robust core ERP features such as international trade management and supply chain planning for large pharma companies.
+1. Deep ERP Capabilities for Large Pharma Companies.
+Robust core ERP features such as international trade management and supply chain planning.

-• Talent Ecosystem and Well-adopted Product.
-One of the most adopted products and has very large communities of consultants to build custom pharma-specific functionality on top of the core product.
+2. Talent Ecosystem and Well-adopted Product.
+It is one of the most adopted products and has very large communities of consultants to build custom pharma-specific functionality.

 Weaknesses:

-• Overbloated Financial Control Processes.
-Overbloated financial control processes needed for larger companies but might be overwhelming for smaller companies.
+2. Overbloated Financial Control Processes.
+Overbloated financial control processes are needed for larger companies but might be overwhelming for smaller companies.

-• Not Fit for Smaller and Mid-size Pharma Companies.
+3. Not Fit for Smaller and Mid-size Pharma Companies.
 Finally, the SMB companies would struggle to relate to the product due to the over-bloated approval flows, allocation, commitment, and financial control processes.
-In addition, if you plan to disable the unnecessary functionality, it will increase the testing and configuration efforts, increasing implementation failure risks.

 7. Aptean ProcessPro

-• Deep Process Manufacturing Capabilities.
-Including formulation management and batch manufacturing
+1. Deep Process Manufacturing Capabilities.
+Including formulation management and batch manufacturing.

-• Financial Stability of a Private Equity Company.
-The financial backing of the publisher, as it is backed by one of the largest private equity companies.
+2. Financial Stability of a Private Equity Company.
+The financial backing of the publisher as it is backed by one of the largest private equity companies.

 6. SYSPRO